CCPC Logo

 Visit DVRPC

 Pennsylvania Department of Transportation and Delaware Valley Regional Planning Commission This program uses federal highway and transit funds for community-based "non-traditional" projects designed to strengthen the cultural, aesthetic, and environmental aspects of the nation's intermodal transportation system.
 This includes projects that build pedestrian and bicycle facilities, improve access to public transportation, create safe routes to school, preserve historic transportation structures, provide environmental mitigation, and create trail projects.
 Eligible project sponsors include local governments, regional transportation authorities, transit agencies, natural resource or public land agencies, including federal agencies, school entities, and nonprofit entities that are responsible for administration of local transportation safety programs.
-The application period is now closed. $845,000 was awarded to Penn Township in 2022 to install a 5-foot-wide sidewalk along the east side of Jenners Pond Road from the intersection of Baltimore Pike to the existing sidewalk to the south, and along Route 796 from the Shoppes at Jenners Village signalized intersection to the existing sidewalk at the intersection of Route 796 and Baltimore Pike.
+This program will continue to provide funding through 2026, with applications accepted once per year.

 CFA Multimodal Transportation Fund